abol-hasan/Plantdisease_tensorflow_fastAPI_tfserving_Docker/README.md

 At the first part, only potato diseases are used which consist of only three classes and then tomato, pepper and potato are used all of them together.
 The Model is built once using Sequential and once by Functional API.

+The data are uploaded on GoogleDrive and then mounted on Google Colaboratory